 1. Opt for a discount broker or a flat fee realtor

-As compared to traditional brokers who charge 6% of the sales price as commission, discount real estate brokers only charge 3%-4% of the sales price for their services.
+As compared to traditional brokers who charge 6% of the sales price as commission, discount real estate brokers in DC only charge 3%-4% of the sales price for their services.
 Some low commission realtors offer higher concessions if you let them represent you as buyer’s agents for your next real estate purchase.

 2. Choose “For Sale By Owner”(FSBO)